hanna-gawel/hanna-gawel.github.io/README.md

 Nice to meet you!!

 About me:
 > I am a West Pomeranian native who grew up on the lowlands near Szczecin.
-> Currently, I am also a PhD Student at Jagiellonian University Doctoral School in the Social Sciences
->under Professor Wieslaw Babik supervison studying, how information
->pollutants affects information regarding air quality in Polish metropolises.
-> My research objectives are to develop research on the origins and receptions
->of information regarding air quality in Polish metropolises,
->using social, information ecology and communication science frameworks.
-> Prior to this, I received my Master's in Information Management
->from Institute of Information Studies at Jagiellonian University in 2019.
->And, I received my Bachelor's in Information Science and Library Studies
->from Kazimierz Wielki University in Bydgoszcz in 2017.
+Currently, I am also a PhD student at Jagiellonian University Doctoral School in the Social Sciences under Professor Wieslaw Babik supervision studying, how information pollutants affect information regarding air quality in Polish metropolises.
+My research aims are to develop research on the origins and receptions of information regarding air quality in Polish metropolises, using social, information ecology and communication science frameworks.
+Before this, I received my Master's in Information Management from the Institute of Information Studies at Jagiellonian University in 2019.
+And, I obtained my Bachelor's in Information Science and Library Studies from Kazimierz Wielki University in Bydgoszcz in 2017.

 - 🎓  I’m currently working on air quality information management.